Yep, I confess, that dull, dreary, drab, unemotional colour without colour is my favourite.

 In 2014, fed up with pretty, pink and sparkly fashion on the high street, I set myself a challenge.
 I chose to invest time over convenience and make all my daughters’ clothes for a whole year.
 I only bought socks, underwear, basic t-shirts, school uniform, sportswear and 12 other items.
 For everything else I spent my days dreaming up ideas and my nights cutting, sewing and perfecting my skills.
 I managed to make a grand total of 74 garments for my girls.

 Well, it so happened that I loved the experience so much, I decided to continue.
 Making clothes is addictive and through blogging I discovered the most amazing awe inspiring community that I am a thrilled to now be a part of.

 Blogging also led me to find the incredibly talented Anna Bruce and in January 2015 I partnered up with her at Madeit Patterns.
-Together we create sewing patterns for those stylish kids out there.
-Providing a range of cool, edgy designs that can be made at home and we guide you seamlessly through the process.
+Together we create modern sewing patterns that you won’t be able to resist.
+Providing a range of cool, edgy designs that can be made at home as we guide you seamlessly through the process.